tsalvo/openfpga-varvara/README.md

 - console

 Some Varvara devices are only partially implemented:
-- datetime uses a hard-coded date
+- datetime returns the current HH:MM:SS, but not YYYY:MM:DD
 - system doesn't implement the expansion port

 ROMs must be 65280 bytes or less.